borkdude/nbb-action-example/README.md

 inside the `action.cljs` script.
 The dependencies are then passed as parameters into a function defined in `action.cljs`.

-Because Github actions uses an old version of Node.js (12) (see [issue](https://github.com/actions/runner/issues/772)), the action currently uses a workaround in `run.cjs`: it forks to the system-wide installed version of Node.js which is `14.17.6` at this time of writing.
+Because Github actions uses an old version of Node.js (12, see [issue](https://github.com/actions/runner/issues/772)), the action currently uses a workaround in `run.cjs`: it forks to the system-wide installed version of Node.js which is `14.17.6` at this time of writing.